 Jihad bombs, if your server has them installed and many people run close together.

 The sound of beeping means that there's C4 somewhere, but unless you're a traitor or have a defuser kit, you have no idea where it is.
 Similarly, attempting to run and hide may be futile, since the explosion can travel through walls and iron doors.
+The only real way to not be killed is to make sure that you can't hear it and then run even further, since anyone within earshot (and just out on occasion) will die.

 "Stop Having Fun" Guys: Some parts of the fandom are very vocal about certain Let's Play videos, in part because of RDM note "random death match", done when someone is killed without legitimate reason, ghosting and the use of communication programmes other than in-game voice chat or typing.
 See below: